 If you prefer your drink chilled, serving whiskey “on the rocks” is the way to go.
 This just means pouring the whiskey over ice.
 The ice cools the spirit down, which can mellow out some of the stronger alcohol notes and create a smoother, more refreshing experience.
 A great tip is to use larger ice cubes or a single large ice sphere.
 Big cubes melt much slower than smaller ones, which minimizes dilution and helps maintain the integrity of the whiskey while it chills.
 This method is perfect for a warm evening or for anyone who finds the intensity of a neat pour a little overwhelming.

-With a Splash of Water: Unlocking New Aromas
+Add a Splash of Water to Unlock New Aromas

 It might sound counterintuitive, but adding a few drops of water to your whiskey can actually open up the flavor.
 A small amount of water can lower the alcohol percentage just enough to soften the initial burn, allowing more subtle notes to come forward.
 Many experts find that this simple addition helps to release subtler flavors and aromas that might otherwise be masked by the alcohol.
 The key is to start small.
 Use a straw or a dropper to add just a drop or two of room-temperature water, give the glass a gentle swirl, and then take a sip.
 You might be surprised by the new layers of flavor you discover.